 The coronavirus pandemic and its economic aftermath have put a damper on office leasing across the U.S. By one measure, the decline in demand for office space in the second quarter was the largest the country has seen since the dot-com crash.

-Net absorption in the U.S. office market — the amount of space leased minus vacated space and new space — turned negative for the first time in a decade in the second quarter, totaling 21.5 million of negative absorption, according to a new report from CBRE.
+Net absorption in the U.S. office market — the amount of space leased minus vacated space and new space — turned negative for the first time a decade in the second quarter, totalling 21.5 million of negative absorption, according to a new report from CBRE.
 That’s slightly worse than the 21.2 million single-quarter decline seen at the peak of the financial crisis, but still well behind the massive 41.2 million square foot decline from the third quarter of 2001.

 As the below chart from the report shows, the 2008 financial crisis led to four consecutive quarters of negative net absorption in office markets nationwide.
 It remains to be seen how long the impact of the current disruption will last.